 Nepal is the only country in the world, which Contains World’s Tallest Mountain & deepest Gorge.
 So you can visit Mount Everest or Sagarmatha in Nepali and also Kali Gandaki Gorge respectively.
 Eight of the world’s highest mountains are located in Nepal.

-By some measures, Hinduism is practiced by a larger majority of people in Nepal than in any other nations.
+By some measures, Hinduism is practiced by a larger majority of people in Nepal than in any other nation.
 Buddhism, though a minority faith in the country is linked historically with Nepal as the birthplace of Siddhartha Gautama, who as the Gautam Buddha gave birth to the Buddhist tradition.
 Lord Buddha and Sita were born in Lumbini and Janakpur Dham respectively.
 The Jyotirlinga of Pashupatinath is in Kathmandu; Lord Muktinath Dham is in Mustang District.
 Home of Gurkha warriors and abode of abominable Yeti is here.

 Nepal is also to be considered as one of the world’s great trekking paradise.
-But is not all about the Himalayas: Nepal occupying only 0, 2% of the earth is home to 0, 2% of all the flowering plants in the world. more than 758 species existing here, 4% of mammals on earth, more than 500 species of butterflies, 600 indigenous plant families and 319 species of exotic orchids!.
+But it is not all about the Himalayas: Nepal occupying only 0, 2% of the earth is home to 0, 2% of all the flowering plants in the world. more than 758 species existing here, 4% of mammals on earth, more than 500 species of butterflies, 600 indigenous plant families and 319 species of exotic orchids!.